FilecoinFoundationWeb/filecoin-foundation/src/content/blog/wave-11-dev-grant-recipients.md

 ---
 title: Wave 11 Dev Grant Recipients
-created-on: 2023-04-21T07:32:16.777000Z
+created-on: 2023-04-21T07:32:16.777Z
-updated-on: 2023-04-21T07:32:16.777000Z
+updated-on: 2023-04-21T07:32:16.777Z
-published-on: 2023-04-21T07:33:56.200000Z
+published-on: 2023-04-21T07:33:56.200Z
-description:
+category: news
-  Filecoin Foundation and Protocol Labs periodically award funding to critical development projects to foster a more robust and efficient decentralized web through the Filecoin ecosystem.
+description: Filecoin Foundation and Protocol Labs periodically award funding to critical development projects to foster a more robust and efficient decentralized web through the Filecoin ecosystem.
 image:
   src: /assets/images/image-c-17.png
-  alt:
+  alt: Dev Grant Update
 recommended-posts: []
-category: news
 seo:
   title: Announcing the Wave 11 Dev Grant Recipients
-  description:
-    Meet the new recipients of the Filecoin Wave 11 developer grants.
+  description: Meet the new recipients of the Filecoin Wave 11 developer grants.
     Discover their innovative projects.
 ---

 Filecoin Foundation and Protocol Labs periodically award funding to critical development projects to foster a more robust and efficient decentralized web through the Filecoin ecosystem.
 Last month, we awarded five Microgrants and eight Open Grants to support the development of a wide range of innovative platforms and projects.